Taylor Wilson (volleyball): Personal life

 Wilson (then Pischke) was born in Winnipeg, Manitoba, Canada, to Garth Pischke, a two-time Olympian with Canada men's national volleyball team, and a former coach of the Manitoba Bisons men's team, and mother Cindy Shepherd, a Canadian Junior National team athlete and three-time U Sports National Champion.
 Wilson first competed in rhythmic gymnastics at the national level before taking up her parents' sport at the age of 14.
 She attended high school at Fort Richmond Collegiate.

 She is married to the professional ice hockey player Tom Wilson.
+On 23rd May, 2024, they welcomed their first son, Teddy Wilson.

 University career

 Wilson played university volleyball for the UC Santa Barbara Gauchos in the 2011–12 season.
 Her departure from UCSB, after one semester on the indoor team, occurred because there was no opportunity to play beach volleyball during the second semester when the NCAA sand program at UCSB did not become a collegiate sport.
 Wilson was on a double scholarship at UCSB to play on their indoor and beach volleyball teams.
 She then joined the Manitoba Bisons in time for the 2012–13 season where she finished sixth in the Canada West conference in kills per set and sixth in points per set.
 In the following season, she was named a Canada West Second-Team All-Star as she finished fifth in kills and points per game.
 That year, the Bisons lost the conference championship to the UBC Thunderbirds, but by finishing second, the team qualified for the 2014 CIS women's volleyball championship.
 The Bisons defeated the Ottawa Gee-Gees, Dalhousie Tigers, and finally the first-seeded UBC Thunderbirds to claim the national championship as Wilson was also named to the Championship All-Star Team.

 Wilson has been the recipient of many academic awards at the University of Manitoba including Sport Manitoba's prestigious Princess Royal Pan Am Scholarships and Milt Stegall Scholarship for community service, athletics, and a cumulative GPA above 4.0.
-Twice she was named Manitoba's Junior Female Athlete of the Year in 2012 and 2013 and a finalist for Female Athlete of the Year in 2013 and 2014.
+Twice she was named Manitoba's Junior Female Athlete of the Year in 2012 and 2013 and a finalist for Female Athlete of the Year in 2013, 2014, and 2015.